xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 thus a special endofunctor, with two morphisms `join` and `pure`.

 ## II 1.1 Declarative vs Imperative Approach

+We have to know why we study category theory.

 ## II 1.2 Limits
 ## II 2.1 Limits, Higher order functors
 ## II 2.2 Limits, Naturality